-Understanding credit card processing fees is one of the more difficult parts of being a small business owner.
-Understanding the difference between interchange plus rates vs flat rates can be enough to make you pull out your hair.
+Understanding credit card processing fees is one of the more difficult parts of being a business owner.
+Trying to grasp the difference between interchange plus rates, flat rates and tiered pricing can be confusing.

 If that sounds familiar, then read on.
 We’ll explain the ins and outs of these two pricing models in simple, straightforward terms.
 Along the way, we’ll help you understand which approach is right for your business.

 - Credit card processing overview

 - Flat rate pricing